grudge007/grudge007.github.io/_posts/2025-02-21-nginx-reverse-proxy-configuration.md

 ---
 layout: post
-title: Nginx Reverse Proxy Configuration
+title: Setting Up Nginx as a Reverse Proxy with Load Balancing
 date: 21-02-2025
-categories: [technology basics, reverse-proxy]
+categories: [technology basics, reverse-proxy, load balancer]
-tags: [software, configuration, beginners guide]
+tags: [software, configuration, beginners guide, nginx]
 ---

-# **Setting Up Nginx as a Reverse Proxy**

 ## **Overview**
-This guide explains how to configure Nginx as a reverse proxy to forward requests from `192.168.1.10` to a backend server at `192.168.1.100`.
+This guide explains how to configure Nginx as a reverse proxy with load balancing to distribute traffic between two backend servers: `192.168.1.100` and `192.168.1.101`.

-A reverse proxy allows clients to access a backend server without exposing it directly, providing additional security, load balancing, and caching benefits.
+A reverse proxy with load balancing improves performance, distributes traffic evenly, and provides failover protection.

 ---